ajthomxs/Projects/README.md

 # test

-#day 1 of the begining.
+#day 1 of the beginning.